Chilled Mushroom Chocolate Espresso Torte

 3. With your fingers, crumble the dough evenly over the base of the pie dish.
 Starting from the middle, press the mixture firmly and evenly into the dish, moving outward and upward along the side of the pie dish.
 The harder you press the crumbs into the dish, the better the crust will hold together.
 Poke a few fork holes into the bottom to let steam escape.

 4. Bake the crust, uncovered, for 10 to 13 minutes, until lightly golden.
 Remove from the oven and set aside to cool on a rack for 15 to 20 minutes.

 5. Make the filling: Drain and rinse the cashews.
-In a high-speed blender, combine the soaked cashews, maple syrup, oil, cocoa powder, DE Mushroom powder, vanilla, salt, and espresso powder (if using) and blend on high until the filling is completely smooth.
+In a high-speed blender, combine the soaked cashews, maple syrup, oil, cocoa powder, 5 Mushroom Powder, vanilla, salt, and espresso powder (if using) and blend on high until the filling is completely smooth.
 It can take a few minutes of blending to get it smooth, depending on your blender.
 If the blender needs more liquid to get it going, add a tablespoon (15 mL) of almond milk (or a bit more) to help it along.

 6. Pour the filling into the prepared crust, smoothing out the top evenly.
 Garnish with shaved chocolate and/or coconut flakes, if desired.

 7. Place the pie dish on an even surface in the freezer, uncovered.
 Freeze for a couple of hours, and then cover the dish with foil and freeze overnight, or for a minimum of 4 to 6 hours, until the pie sets.